kirbyt/KTPhotoBrowser/README.md

 6. Create a view controller that derives from the class **KTThumbsViewController** and stick it inside a navigation controller.
 7. In your view controller's viewDidLoad method call `[self setDataSource:anInstanceOfYourDataSource]` and then `[self loadPhotos]` to display the list of thumbnails in the scroll view.

+You can also load the image viewer directly without the thumbnail list.
+Just copy the code from `didSelectThumbAtIndex:` in KTThumbsViewController.

 Using the Data Source
 ---------------------